Struggling to Make Ends Meet Financially

 Once you’ve managed the rest of your bills – and if you have the means without sacrificing a necessity – treat yourself to a little something.
 (Even if it means a trip to the dollar store for a candy bar.)
 Your sanity will thank you!

 7. Cook from scratch – Frozen and other highly processed foods may seem like the better way to go, but they can be bad for your wallet.
-Buying fresher foods and cooking everything from scratch will make your money stretch farther.
+Buying fresher foods and cooking everything from scratch will make your money stretch further.

 8. Get a slow cooker – You can get various models for low prices.
-There are a ton of make ahead and freezer meals available online, so make Google your friend!
+There are a ton of make-ahead and freezer meals available online, so make Google your friend!
 Most of these recipes will have you dump all of the ingredients into a slow cooker and serve them when you’re ready.
 Freeze or refrigerate any leftovers for later.
 More time to focus – or not focus – on other things!
 Be sure to check out additional ways to save on meals when you have no income as well.

 9. Buy in bulk – It may seem harder to do if your resources are limited, but if you can manage, try to buy in bulk.
 Places like Sam’s Club and Costco are good starts when looking for bulk items.